@Two Part Report about Coronavirus in DRC-Kinshasa as at Monday, April 27, 2020

 In short, the agents are abandoned.
 How can it be then, that such agents be relied on to prevent the spread of COVID-19?

-There is terrible unease and many of them are announcing a work stoppage soon if conditions are not improved.
+There is terrible unease and, if conditions are not improved, many of the Agents are announcing a work stoppage soon.

 Part 2 Deplorable conditions of detention in prisons in the DRC